adam-pooler/CalcDemo/README.md

 ```
 digits::= '0' | non_zero_digit digits*
 ```
-would suggest it means zero or more (i.e. 3.1 is a valid decimal), however:
+would suggest it means zero or more (e.g. 3.1 is a valid decimal), however:
 ```
 expression* signed_decimal
 ```
-suggests 1 or more (i.e. at least one expression is required).
+suggests 1 or more (at least one expression is required here).

 3. The original design also encourages the use of whitespace to separate the terms in the implementation.
 While this will work, it would be more flexible to allow either e.g. '2 * 2' or '2*2'.
 The implementation included addresses this.